 Frisco patients sometimes ask us what Dr. Verville does as a sports podiatrist.
 We always love answering this question because it gives us a chance to talk about how incredible she is.

-Podiatry, in general, is the medical practice of treating the foot, ankle, and the leg.
-This can include everything from arthritis, corns, athlete’s foot, and bunions to fractures, sprains, bruises, ingrown toenails and everything in between.
+Podiatry, in general, is the medical practice of treating the foot, ankle, and leg.
+This can include everything from arthritis, corns, athlete’s foot, and bunions to fractures, sprains, bruises, ingrown toenails, and everything in between.

-But when it comes to specifically talking about a sports podiatrist, Frisco patients will usually come to Dr. Verville for treatment of an injury that has already occurred from some kind of exercise or activity.
+But when it comes to talking about a sports podiatrist specifically, Frisco patients will usually come to Dr. Verville for treatment of an injury that has already occurred from some kind of exercise or activity.
 However, in some cases, sports podiatrists will recommend methods to prevent injuries before they even happen.

 What Are the Qualifications of a Sports Podiatrist?